aws/aws-app-mesh-examples/walkthroughs/howto-ipv6/README.md

         }
     }
     ```
- **Note: If IP preference is set on both Mesh and Virtual Node configurations for the same resource, IP preference setting in Virtual Nodes will override corresponding Mesh configurations for envoy of this specific virtual node.**

 ### How IP Preferences Impact Envoy Configuration

 - **Service Discovery**: If a user configures **Service Discovery** on a virtual node (**DNS** or **AWS Cloud Map**), then the different IP preference settings will affect each service discovery option differently.
-For AWS Cloud Map service discovery, the IP address that is used within Envoy configuration will change.
+For AWS Cloud Map service discovery, the IP address returned by Cloud Map that is used within Envoy configuration will change.
 For DNS service discovery, how the DNS resolver is configured for Envoy will change based on IP preferences.
-- **Envoy Listener Configuration Binding Address**:  Envoy will only accept and handle traffic for the addresses it is told to bind to.
-If an IP preference is set either on the mesh or virtual node itself, then the resulting listener generated within a virtual node's Envoy configuration will bind to all IPv4 and IPv6 addresses for both ingress and egress traffic.
-Otherwise, without any IP prefernce set the Envoy will only bind to all IPv4 addresses.
+- **Envoy Listener Configuration Binding Address**:  Envoy will only accept and handle traffic for the addresses that its listeners are told to bind to.
+If an IP preference is set either on the mesh or virtual node itself, then the resulting listener generated within a virtual node's Envoy listener configuration will bind to all IPv4 and IPv6 addresses for both ingress and egress traffic.
+Otherwise, without any IP prefernce set the Envoy listeners will only bind to all IPv4 addresses.
 - **Envoy Cluster Configuration Local Application Address**: Envoys that are running as a sidercar to an application are configured to send traffic to the application by defining an endpoint that uses a loopback address as the application’s IP address.
 Only a single address can be defined for this purpose and it will be either the IPv4 loopback address (127.0.0.1) or IPv6 loopback address (::1).

 |	|Service Discovery: DNS |Service Discovery: AWS Cloud Map |Envoy Cluster Configuration: Local Application Address	| Envoy Listener Configuration Binding Address (Ingress/Egress) |